Mervyn's: Target years and expansion

-In mid-1975, Mervyn's operated stores in major cities and towns throughout California., and by October, it had expanded to southern California, opening stores in Fullerton and Huntington Beach.
+In mid-1975, Mervyn's operated stores in major cities and towns throughout California., and by October, it had expanded to Southern California, opening stores in Fullerton and Huntington Beach.
 The location in Millbrae was particularly popular among San Francisco Peninsula customers searching for deals on off-season discount items.

-By 1978, the company had grown to a chain of more than 50 stores in three states, and Mervyn's was acquired by the Dayton Hudson Corporation (now Target Corporation).
+By 1978, the company had grown to a chain of more than 50 stores in three states, and Mervyn's was acquired by the Dayton-Hudson Corporation (now Target Corporation).
 Mervyn's kept its separate identity as a Dayton Hudson subsidiary.
 The average store had 80–130 employees.
 There was a Store Team Leader (1), Executive Team Leaders (2–4), Department Leaders (7–10), benefited team members (full-time employees not part of the leadership team), and part-time employees.
 All employees had "credit goals", which referred to the number of customers that opened a Mervyn's credit account.
 Part-time employees were expected one per every eight hours, and the leadership team was expected one per every 40 hours.

 Mervyn's entered Florida in 1988 with a store at Lakeland Square Mall in Lakeland, and began major expansions outside of California with Atlanta being the site of a particularly strong expansion campaign, followed by Miami in 1991 with the conversion of five Lord & Taylor locations--Cutler Ridge Mall (1982), Coral Square (1984), Miami International Mall, Boynton Beach Mall (both 1985), and Treasure Coast Square (1987).
 Mervyn's had not previously had a retail presence in the southern U.S., taking over a handful of Jordan Marsh sites in 1992 (along with a newly built store at Pembroke Lakes Mall).
 They also competed for mall space with JCPenney, which later received top anchor spots at the Town Center Mall in Kennesaw, Shannon Mall in Union City (rebuilt as a DHL Distribution Center), and Gwinnett Place Mall in Duluth (now Beauty Master).
 Stores that were unaffected were those at North Dekalb Mall in Decatur that was taken over by Upton's (Burlington Coat Factory now occupies the store) and North Point Mall in Alpharetta, which became Parisian and was rebuilt as AMC Theatres.
 This was also likewise done at the same time in Florida where the company sold ten stores to Dillard's, including the 5 aforementioned L&T stores, along with former JM boxes at Pompano Fashion Square, Broward Mall, and Melbourne Square in Melbourne, and 2 others (Lakeland Square and Pembroke Lakes), the latter three locations became "double headers" for Dillard's.
 The eight other Florida stores weren't included in the deal and were sold to other retailers.
 Mervyn's had withdrawn from both Miami and Atlanta in 1997.
-During the 1990s, Mervyn's also expanded into Arizona, Colorado, Texas, Michigan, Minnesota, and Washington State.
+During the 1990s, Mervyn's also expanded into Arizona, Colorado, Texas, Michigan, Minnesota, and Washington.